maranomynet/es-in-css/README.md

 compileCSSString(rawCSS, {
   prettify: true,
-  // outdir: 'dist', // prettier config auto-resolve path
+  // outdir: 'dist', // Used for auto-resolving .prettierrc
   // minify: false,
+  // nesting: true,
   // banner: '',
-  footer: '/* The "footer" just appended as is */', }).then((outCSS) => {
+  footer: '/* The "footer" is appended as is */', }).then((outCSS) => {
   console.log(outCSS);
   // /* My double-slash comment *​/